Thank you for visiting my site. My name is Carrie Gaye.

 I specialise in designing and delivering Language and Diversity programmes for young people, with a focus on making literacy tasks stress-free and enjoyable.
 I have also designed and provided Creative Life Therapy for people who live with cognitive impairment.

 I have retired and offer fewer services now.
 But if you find anything that interests you here, please get in touch as I might still be able to provide it.

 Some payments for my literacy and well-being services go partly or wholly to charity.
 Customers always receive evidence of these payments.
 You are welcome to ask about the charities I have chosen.

 A therapeutic approach

 When we take a therapeutic approach to education, we enable children and young people to engage in learning with greater interest.
 It helps them to make meaning of the topics that they study and to understand difficult concepts more fully.
 We also find that learners are likely to develop a greater sense of self-worth, along with the confidence to ask questions freely, while growing the skills that they need for discussion and debate.

 Unfortunately, many children and young people suffer from learning-related anxiety, but this is rarely detected.
 An important feature of the Aleph approach is that it creates a stress-free and rewarding experience, where fears about learning are identified and addressed with sensitivity.
 In fact many young people who appear to be experiencing learning difficulties are actually suffering from this kind of anxiety, which causes the blocks that appear as difficulties.
 Please click on ‘How my approach is different’ for more information.

 • Advanced Diploma in Education (Language and Literacy)

 • Certificate in Delivering Learning

 I am an associate of Synthesis Training of Tyne and Wear.
-My Therapeutic Learning Programme forms a module in The Certificate In Groupwork In Delivering Learning, an NCFE accredited course of learning by Synthesis.
+My Therapeutic Learning Programme is a module in The Certificate In Groupwork In The Development Of Learning, an NCFE accredited course of learning by Synthesis.